vurtnec/mcp-client/README.md

 All tool calls will be logged in the `.cursorrules` file.

+**IMPORTANT:**
-**IMPORTANT:** YOU MUST COPY CURSORRULES TO YOUR OWN REPO AND EDIT IT TO YOUR OWN NEEDS.
+- YOU MUST COPY CURSORRULES TO YOUR OWN REPO AND EDIT IT TO YOUR OWN NEEDS.
+- YOU MUST COPY "mcp_config.json" TO YOUR OWN REPO AND EDIT IT TO YOUR OWN NEEDS.

 ## Contributing
 1. Fork the repository